Skip to content

 The deep plane technique adapted to the male face

-I exclusively perform the deep plane facial lifting on all my patients, including men.
+I exclusively perform the deep plane facelift on all my patients, including men.
 The reason is simple: no other technique delivers such natural and long-lasting results.
 And in the case of men, naturalness is even more critical.

 The deep plane allows me to release the facial retention ligaments — zygomatic, masseteric, mandibular, and cervical — and reposition the entire deep structure vertically, without tension on the skin.
 This is particularly important in men because male skin, when subjected to excessive tension, tends to form wider and more visible scars.